NREL/HIPSTER/Readme.md

 ## Developer information

 The next part of the tutorial is helpful for LCA researchers to build **inventories, bridging core and configuration files** for life cycle analysis.
-It also focuses on discussion of the **ReEDS LiAISON-ReEDS framework.**
+It also focuses on discussion of the **ReEDS HIPSTER framework.**

-### ReEDS LiAISON-ReEDS Framework
+### ReEDS HIPSTER Framework
  - Discussion on core input files.
  - Discussion of ReEDS output files.
  - Discussion of ReEDS scenarios.